How to attend the Summer LA Olympics 2028

 Purchase Olympic Tickets Yourself: The “DIY” tickets route usually includes a ticket lottery that closes over a year before the event.
 The LA 2028 Olympics first ticket drop opened April 4, and lottery participants not selected are notified of subsequent drops.
 If you missed the lottery deadline, tickets may still be available (although limited).

-Full Ticket + Accommodation Packages: The most seamless, full-service way to attend the Olympics.
+Full Ticket + Accommodation Packages: The most full-service way to attend the Olympics.
 My team handles all your trip details, including tickets, accommodations, flights, transportation, restaurant reservations, and varying levels of additional services depending on the package.

 Already past the lottery deadline or looking for upgraded seats?
 All packages my team books include a minimum 3-night hotel stay alongside your tickets — we don't source standalone tickets, as those are best purchased through official channels.
 But if you've already secured your own tickets and simply want help with accommodations, we can absolutely book your hotel and make sure you arrive with perks like daily breakfast, an on-property credit, and priority consideration for an upgrade.